FinalCif

 The templates are an ordinary MS Word document (more specific: Office Open XML, https://de.wikipedia.org/wiki/Office_Open_XML) So you can use them with MS Word, Openoffice or Libre Office and other Office Open capable programs.

 FinalCif uses the Jinja2 template language to exchange specific instructions in the templates with precalculated information and direct values from the CIF file.
 Be careful with the ‘Track Changes’ feature of MS Word.
 It tends to create incompatible template documents, but it can be fixed with the ‘accept all changes’ option in Word.
-It accepts all changes and the template document is ‘normal’ again.
+This accepts all changes and the template document is behaving ‘normal’ again.

 In the templates, you have two different types of information to add:

-2. A block, starting with {% and ending with %}, for example:
+A variable, starting with {{ and ending with }}, for example:

 Foo bar {% if a_variable %} Put this text here {% endif %} Some other text.

-This would put the text enclosed in the block into the document depending if either a_variable has a value or not.
-The second possibility for blocks is to iterate over the values of a Python dictionary:
+This would put the text enclosed in the block into the document depending if either a_variable

 {% for atom in atoms %}